 - 1/4 teaspoon red pepper flakes (optional)

-When I use this, I gently crush it in my palm to help release the oils in the dried herbs before adding to my recipe.
+When using this, or any dried herbs, gently crush in the palm of your hand to help release the oils in the dried herbs before adding to recipe.

 Keywords: Italian, Salad, Salad Dressings, Spice & Herb Blends.